Melomario57/Melomario57/README.md

 I´m willing to learn the indispensable tools and technologies to become an Full Stack developer and i hope to get an opportunity in the future to work in the tech industry.

+About me:

+- Now i´m finishing a Javascript course.

+- I´ve completed classic videogames using Javascript.

+- I enjoy following and meet people who are working as a web developer or data analyst.

+- My next goal is learn the following frameworks: React, Svelte, Vue and Angular.

 Languages and Tools: